Best Android Tips and Tricks-III

 - Open the app Settings and select 'Language & input' under PERSONAL.

-- Tap the Quick Settings icon next to 'Android keyboard'.
+- Tap the Quick Settings icon

 - Select 'Auto correction' under TEXT CORRECTION.